E. J. Josey: Death

 Josey died from natural causes in Washington, North Carolina at the age of 85, on July 3, 2009, and was survived by his daughter, Amina Josey Turner (née Elaine Jacqueline Josey) and her husband, Lawrence Richard Turner, III; his ex-wife, Rev. Dorothy J. Josey; six grandchildren, and ten great-grandchildren.

 Awards

+Josey was recipient of numerous prestigious awards and was extensively commended with the following accolades: